 - Research from The University of Manchester shows evidence-based co-design and development of health programmes can lead to long-term change.

 Dental caries – or tooth decay – is a preventable disease affecting millions of people in the UK, especially in areas of higher deprivation.
 In England, prevalence of dental caries is reducing.
 However, pockets of high disease in underserved areas remain, and for children in particular, dental decay can have adverse, lifelong implications.
-Up to 50% of 5-year-olds suffer from pain due to untreated dental caries, missing days of school, facing sleepless nights and in many cases undergoing dental extractions under general anaesthetic in hospital.
+Up to 50% of 5-year-olds suffer from dental decay, missing days of school, facing sleepless nights, and in many cases undergoing dental extractions under general anaesthetic in hospital.

 Oral hygiene behaviours, including brushing teeth twice a day with fluoride toothpaste and limiting sugar consumption, can have a hugely beneficial effect on caries prevention.
 Shaping positive oral hygiene habits from an early age is vital for healthy teeth.
 This has been recognised by health policymakers, with the government’s Health Mission including a Dentistry Rescue Plan that promises to introduce supervised tooth-brushing schemes for 3-5 year olds, prioritising areas of highest need.